 Connecting to a Local Database

-We strongly recommend using local databases for testing purposes only.
-Else, you may experience lower performance even with a low volume of data as compared to a hosted server.
-Further, with the free version of ngrok, if the utility terminates for any reason, the Pipeline will stop and you might need to update the database host configuration in the Pipeline to run it again.
+We recommend using local databases for testing purposes, or you may experience lower performance even with a low volume of data.
+Further, with the free version of ngrok, if the utility terminates for any reason, the Pipeline stops and you need to update the database host setup in the Pipeline to run it again.

 You can use either of the following methods to connect to your local database in Hevo:

-Connect via SSH.
-Read Connecting through SSH for steps to do this.
+• Connect via SSH.
+Read Connecting through SSH for the steps to do this.

 Prerequisites